|

 If tube blockage cannot be

-relieved, change feeding tube promptly.
+relieved, change feeding tube promptly to prevent nutrition disruption.

 |